Senator 'sympathises' with Thai chef who chased her out in Iceland

 She had not expected the incident to get publicity, but the man posted the video himself.

 She said the man had chased her out as as if she were an animal.
-He shouted at her in both English and Thai, in the presence of other customers.
+He shouted at her in both English and Thai, in front of other customers.

-She decided to leave the place right away.
-"If I had stayed longer it could have become physical, because he pointed at my face ... as if I were a pig or dog," Khunying Porntip said.

-The senator said she was not shocked by the incident.
-She was 69 years old and had experienced many other such incidents.
-She did not take offence and would not file a lawsuit, she said.

 The video went viral on social media over the weekend.
-In it, chef Ari Alexander Guðjónsson could be seen singling out Khunying Porntip, telling her to leave the premises immediately, in both Thai and English.
-He ordered her out in a highly public fashion while recording it on his phone.
+In it, chef Ari Alexander Guðjónsson could be seen telling Khunying Porntip to leave the premises immediately, in both Thai and English.

+The chef said he used to admire the senator but changed his mind after seeing "what she did to the country".

 Khunying Porntip abstained in the first round of voting for prime minister, in which Move Forward Party (MFP) leader Pita Limjaroenrat failed failed to secure enough support because most senators abstained or voted against him.